 Deck-stepped masts are usually mounted on an inverted 'T-shaped fitting while keel-stepped masts are chocked tightly at deck level with wedges, and a neoprene gaiter at deck level preventing water finding its way into the hull.

 The masts and booms of small dinghies are wooden or alloy structures and single sailed boats usually have unstayed masts, with no supporting shrouds or stays.
 Boats for two or more people carrying more than one sail, have masts supported by standing rigging with a sailboat shroud at each side, and a forestay attached to the bow.
-Racing multihulls have wing masts, which accompanied by the sail create the overall aerofoil shape and construction is of laminated wood, aluminium and carbon fibre.
+Racing multihulls sailboats have a have a different mast design in the form of a wing, which accompanied by the sail create the overall aerofoil shape and construction is of laminated wood, aluminium and carbon fibre.

 Slab reefing systems require specially fabricated end fittings.
 Outboard the reefing lines lead up from their correct seats on the boom through the reef cringles to pulleys housed in the boom end and inboard, the reefing lines run through quick-release stoppers.